cfrg/draft-irtf-cfrg-vdaf/draft-irtf-cfrg-vdaf.md

   refer to this sequence of input shares collectively as the Client's "report".
 * The Aggregators convert their input shares into "output shares".
     * Output shares are in one-to-one correspondence with the input shares.
-    * Just as each Aggregator receives one input share of each input, at the end of this process, each aggregator holds one output share.
+    * Just as each Aggregator receives one input share of each measurement, if this process succeeds, then each aggregator holds one output share.
     * In VDAFs, Aggregators will need to exchange information among themselves as part of the validation process.
 * Each Aggregator combines the output shares across inputs in the batch to